McFerrin syndrome (Rorschach radiology)

 This image demonstrates a typical case of McFerrin syndrome.

 The S2 nerve roots are normally positioned anteriorly within the thecal sac at the S1/2 level.
 The remaining caudal descending sacral nerve roots are aligned in a perfect curvilinear arc posteriorly.

 First described by Robert McFerrin circa 1988.

-However your day of radiology reporting has gone, this image lets you know you have the best job in the hospital - 'Don't Worry, Be Happy'.
+However your day of radiology reporting might have gone, this image lets you know you have the best job in the hospital - 'Don't worry, be happy'.